Shimmmi/waifu_bot/IMAGE_NAMING_QUICK_REFERENCE.md

 - `Warrior_1.jpeg`, `Warrior_2.jpeg`, `Warrior_3.jpeg`

 ### **Maximum Variety:**
-Fill all 5 variants for all professions:
+Fill all 10 variants (or more!) for all professions:
-- That's 5 × 7 = 35 images per nationality!
+- That's 10 × 7 = 70 images per nationality!
-- 35 × 12 nationalities = 420 images per race!
+- 70 × 12 nationalities = 840 images per race!

 ---